Are Your Workouts Productive?

 C2) Reverse Crunches, 3 x 8

-Active Rest: Ankle Self-Mobilization, 12 reps each side
+Active Rest: Ankle Self-Mobilization, 12 reps each

 7) Supplement smarter during training